justiiinnN/cse15l-lab-reports/labreport5.md

     written_2/travel_guides/berlitz1/WhereToItaly.txt
     written_2/travel_guides/berlitz2/Canada-WhereToGo.txt
     ```
     - The `find -size` command is used to find the specified size of files that the user is trying to find.
-To use this command, the user must input a specific number followed by the byte they are searching for (`find (directory) -type f -size +(size)`).
+To use this command, the user must input a specific number followed by the byte they are searching for, `find (directory) -type f -size +(size)`.
 In the inputs, the k represents kilobytes, so the command searched for files with a kilobyte of the desired size.